bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ## Actionable avatars

 Easily create avatars that respond to clicks, or avatars that change the URL/route when clicked.
+Actionable avatars will appear in the document tab sequence, and are accessible for both screen reader and keyboard-only users.

 ### Button